-On 29 July 2013, Exelon and EDF announced that the two companies would work together to transfer the operating licence of the 5 CENG reactors to Exelon and begin a process of integrating the operations of the CENG plants into Exelon Generation.
-In the new consolidated organisation, Exelon will continue to own 50.01 percent stake and EDF will continue to own 49.99 percent stake.
-EDF will continue a governance role through the CENG Board of Directors.
+On 29 July 2013, Exelon and EDF announced that the two companies would work together to transfer to Exelon the operating license and operational management of the 5 CENG reactors and begin a process of integrating the operations of the CENG plants into Exelon Generation.
+In the new consolidated organisation, Exelon will continue to own 50.01 percent stake and EDF will continue to own 49.99% stake.